Last Updated on September 24, 2022

-The iconic road-trip snack, Slim Jims, are popular among many.
-But this salty snack blurs the line between cupboard snack and deli meat.
+The iconic road-trip snack, Slim Jims, is popular among many.
+But this salty snack blurs the line between cupboard snacks and deli meat.
 Can Slim Jims be made pregnancy safe?

 Note: This article focuses on the original Slim Jim and its other branded products.
 For a complete look into other snacking meats, check out our article on jerky and dried meats.

 Because they are not fully cooked, Slim Jim brand ‘meat stick’ products carry the same risk of foodborne illness as other dried meat and jerky products.
 It is best to avoid undercooked meats during pregnancy, which includes Slim Jims.

 Even though they are similar to beef jerky, many women search for this brand in particular.
 I set out to find what (if anything) sets Slim Jim apart from other dried meats and how this affects safety throughout pregnancy.

 Can Pregnant Women Eat Slim Jims?